fecgov/openFEC/CONTRIBUTING.md

 We currently have automatic deployments take place whenever code is merged/pushed to the `develop` (to our `dev` space) or `release/*` (to our `stage` space) branches.

-We have created a separate `feature` space in Cloud Foundry that is not auto-deployed to so that we may work on and test specific features without clobbering each other.
+We have also created a separate `feature` space in Cloud Foundry that we only manually deploy to as needed.
+This will enable us to work on and test features that may require a long lead time before merging into `develop`.
+It will also enable us to test this work without being clobbered by the frequent deployments made when work is merged into `develop`.

+When working in the `feature` space, we've agreed to ask in advance to make sure no one else is currently utilizing the space for their work.

 ### Development-related tools